Venachain/Venachain-docs/docs/JSON-RPC_API/PlatONE_eth.md

 ### Returns

-`QUANTITY` - integer of the current balance in wei.
+`QUANTITY` - integer of the current balance.

 ### Example